AtticusFinch2/dotfiles/README.md

-These are jsut my dotfiles for convenience, have fun!
+These are just my dotfiles for convenience, have fun!

 Distro: Linux Mint